linnarsson-lab/loom-viewer/README.md

 To learn more about the `loom` command-line tool, read the [Documentation](docs/loom_cmd.md).

-### Using the `loompy` Python package
+### Get started with the `loompy` Python package

-1. Start a Jupyter Notebook, in your terminal:
+Start a Jupyter Notebook, in your terminal:

 ```python
 jupyter notebook
 ```

-2. Import `loompy`
+Import `loompy`

 ```python
 import loompy
 ```

-3. Connect to a dataset
+Connect to a dataset

 ```python
 ds = loompy.connect("filename.loom")